Australia - AU - AUS - AUS - Australia and Oceania

 Population distribution

-population is primarily located on the periphery, with the highest concentration of people residing in the east and southeast; a secondary population center is located in and around Perth in the west; of the States and Territories, New South Wales has, by far, the largest population; the interior, or "outback", has a very sparse population
+population is primarily located on the periphery, with the highest concentration of people residing in the east and southeast; a secondary population center is located in and around Perth in the west; of the states and territories, New South Wales has, by far, the largest population; the interior, or "outback," has a very sparse population

 Electricity access

-electrification - total population: 100% (2021)
+electrification - total population: 100% (2022 est.)

 Civil aircraft registration country code prefix